Th-Underscore/vibevoice_realtime/README.md

 # VibeVoice Realtime TTS Extension

-Lightweight realtime TTS for text generated in the text-generation-webui using the VibeVoice streaming model.
+Lightweight realtime TTS for text generated in oobabooga's text-generation-webui using the VibeVoice streaming model.

 ## Quick features